A Charitable Evening Benefiting the National MS Society

 Nearly one million Americans are living with multiple sclerosis — a chronic disease of the central nervous system with no known cure.
 The National MS Society funds cutting-edge research into disease-modifying therapies, myelin repair, and neuroprotection, while providing direct services to patients and families navigating the disease today.

 Every ticket to the Manhattan Solstice Gala goes directly toward that work.
-This is an evening with a specific purpose: to move the needle on one of medicine's most complex and underfunded challenges.
+Join us for an elegant evening — open bar, hors d'oeuvres, and good company — with a specific purpose: to move the needle on one of medicine's most complex and underfunded challenges.

 One seat at the Gala on June 13, 2026.
 Includes entry, open bar, and hors d'oeuvres.
 Full evening program at Hudson Room · City Winery, 7–10 PM.